WalidElOtmani02/nosql-ecommerce-graph/README.md

  <li>04_demo_setup.cypher</li>
  <li>05_analytics_queries.cypher (optional, just for data exploration)</li>
  </ol>
-4. Start the streamlit app: streamlit run streamlit_app.py (Make sure you're in /app folder)
+4. After running streamlit_app.py, open the streamlit website under: http://localhost:8501

 ## How the Recommendation System Works
 The recommendation engine is implemented using Cypher and identifies products frequently bought together based on shared order.
 For a given product, the system finds all orders containing it and counts how often other products co-occur in the same baskets.
 Those with the highest co-purchase counts are then recommended.